amundsentech/kay_dailies/README.md

 # kay_dailies
- script to compile daily metrics for Kay mine
+script to compile daily metrics for Kay mine noth activities and Water usage to run daily_complilations.py  use '-i < input_path > '